SAP/spartacus-docs/_pages/dev/seo/seo-capabilities.md

 ## Structured Data (schema.org)

-Structured Data provides a data structure for the web that makes the web content more understandable for web crawlers.
-Spartacus support various schema's natively.
-More information on this topic can be found at [Structured Data]({{ site.baseurl }}{% link _pages/dev/seo/structured-data.md %}).
+Structured Data provides a data structure for the web that makes web content more understandable for web crawlers.
+Spartacus supports various schemas natively.
+For more information, see [Structured Data]({{ site.baseurl }}{% link _pages/dev/seo/structured-data.md %}).

 ## Html Tags